 The following day, we planned to surprise her again at a small engagement celebration.
 I was thrilled to celebrate this match made in heaven and even more thrilled to bake a cake for the surprise gathering!!

 I usually like to make carrot cake for engagement parties because carrot…karat… just seems to make sense and it’s cute, I think.
-(Well, I’ve only made one other engagement party cake so far.)
-But I wanted the cake for Dan and Bethany to resemble the cookie that reminds me of them so I chose a peanut butter chocolate cake filled with a peanut butter crispy crunch* and banana butter cream frosting.
+But I wanted the cake for Dan and Bethany to resemble the cookie that reminds me of them, so I chose a peanut butter chocolate cake filled with a peanut butter crispy crunch* and banana butter cream frosting.
 It was a big hit at the party and even the bartender approved.

 Cheers to the soon to be Almons!
 I’m so excited for your lives together and can I just suggest homemade #AlmonJoys as a treat for the next celebration?
 Bridal shower, bachelorette, etc.?
 Ok, I’ll start working on a recipe…